elastic/package-registry/README.md

 ## Architecture

-There are 2 main parts to the integration registry:
+There are 2 main parts to the package registry:

 * Generation of package and content
 * Serving content through a simple http endpoint